tesla1618/asyncr/README.md

-# ChronoSync
+# Asyncr

-**ChronoSync** is a modern project management tool designed to help users efficiently track their ongoing projects, manage tasks, and optimize their time.
-Whether you're an individual working on personal projects or part of a team collaborating on larger initiatives, ChronoSync empowers you to stay organized and meet your deadlines with ease.
+**Asyncr** is a modern project management tool designed to help users efficiently track their ongoing projects, manage tasks, and optimize their time.
+Whether you're an individual working on personal projects or part of a team collaborating on larger initiatives, Asyncr empowers you to stay organized and meet your deadlines with ease.

 ## Features